2017–18 Atlético Madrid season

 The 2017–18 season was Atlético Madrid's 87th season since foundation in 1903 and the club's 81st season in La Liga, the top league of Spanish football.
 Atlético competed in La Liga, Copa del Rey, UEFA Champions League and UEFA Europa League.

 It was also the first season that Atlético played at the Wanda Metropolitano.

+This campaign was the very first since the 2009–10 without Tiago who retired after last season's conclusion.